OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-generate-fmp4-chunks.md

             "Adaptive Streaming",
             TaskOptions.None);

-            // Specify hello input asset toobe encoded. task.InputAssets.Add(asset);
+            // Specify the input asset to be encoded. task.InputAssets.Add(asset);

-            // Add an output asset toocontain hello results of hello job.
+            // Add an output asset to contain the results of the job.

             // This output is specified as AssetCreationOptions.None, which
-            // means hello output asset is not encrypted.
+            // means the output asset is not encrypted.
-            // It is also specified toouse AssetFormatOption.AdaptiveStreaming,
+            // It is also specified to use AssetFormatOption.AdaptiveStreaming,
-            // which means hello output asset will contain fMP4 chunks.
+            // which means the output asset will contain fMP4 chunks.

             task.OutputAssets.AddNew(@"Output Asset containing fMP4 chunks",
             options: AssetCreationOptions.None,